SharathPROG/Matplotlib/README.md

 ## Background and Objectives

 Thank you for visiting my tutorial!
-This tutorial is designed for a beginner's level coder who is looking to learn about how they can create data visualizations from csv data.
+This tutorial is designed for a beginner's level coder who is looking to learn how to create data visualizations from spreadsheet data in csv format.

 Specifically, this tutorial aims to achieve three things:
 **(1)** Give a basic understanding of Pandas Dataframes **(2)** Give a basic understanding of the matplotlib python library **(3)** Give a basic understanding of how dataframes can be used to create data visualizations with matplotlib

-A lot of the tutorials that currently exist in this department do not operate from a a beginner's level of python, and that is what I hope to achieve with this tutorial.
+A lot of the tutorials that currently exist that delve into these topics do not operate from a a beginner's level of python, and that is what I hope to achieve with this tutorial.
 In addition, I hope you find the election data visualizations created with this code interesting, and the skills applicable to your own projects!

 _Tech used for this tutorial: Google Colab, matplotlib python library, numpy python library, pandas package_

-Code for this tutorial can be found in the code folder.
+Code for this tutorial can be found in the code folder of this repo.
 Happy Coding!

 ## Section 1: The basics of Pandas Dataframe

 Pandas dataframe is a package commonly used to deal with data analysis.
 Pandas is a high-level data manipulation tool developed by Wes McKinney.
-It is built on the Numpy package and its key data structure is called the DataFrame.The documentation for the pandas dataframe came be found [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
-Using pandas dataframe simplifies the loading of data from external sources such as text files and databases, as well as providing ways of analysing and manipulating data once it is loaded into your computer.
-The features provided in pandas automate and simplify a lot of the common tasks that would take many lines of code to write in the basic Python langauge.
+It is built on the Numpy package and its key data structure is called the DataFrame.
+The documentation for the pandas dataframe came be found [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
+Using pandas dataframes simplifies the loading of data from external sources such as text files and databases, as well as providing ways of analysing and manipulating data once it is loaded into your computer.
 Pandas is best suited for structured, labelled data, in other words, tabular data, that has headings associated with each column of data.

-DataFrame is a 2-dimensional labeled data structure with columns of potentially different types.
-The DataFrame represents tabular data, soft of like a spreadsheet.
-DataFrames are organised into colums (each of which is a Series), and each column can store a single data-type, such as floating point numbers, strings, boolean values etc. DataFrames can be indexed by either their row or column names.
-Each column of a Pandas DataFrame is an instance of pandas.Series, a structure that holds one-dimensional data and their labels.DataFrames allow you to store and manipulate tabular data in rows of observations and columns of variables.
+A Pandas dataframe is a 2-dimensional labeled data structure with columns of potentially different types.
+The DataFrame represents tabular data, sort of like a spreadsheet.
+DataFrames are organised into columns (each of which is a Series), and each column can store a single data-type, such as floating point numbers, strings, boolean values etc. DataFrames can be indexed by either their row or column names.
+Each column of a Pandas dataframe is an instance of pandas.Series, a structure that holds one-dimensional data and their labels.DataFrames allow you to store and manipulate tabular data in rows of observations and columns of variables.

 ![](images/dataframe.png)